iamsridhar/sriiyer/content/english/blog/the-joy-of-teaching-programming.md

 ---
-title: "The Joy of Teaching Programming"
+title: The Joy of Teaching Programming
 date: 2023-07-24T17:26:37-07:00
-categories: ["Life"]
+categories:
+  - Life
-author: "Sridhar Iyer"
+author: Sridhar Iyer
-tags: ["tech"]
+tags:
+  - tech
 draft: false
+slug: joy-teaching-programming
 ---

 I started teaching my young kids to code this summer, and was recollecting a bit of my own journey with programming.